legacysurvey/legacysurvey/pages/dr8/description.rst

 proper motions in order to determine their positions at the epoch of their Legacy Surveys image.
-Gaia stars are forced to remain stars (galaxy models are never considered as an option for such sources) but their fluxes are extracted from the Legacy Surveys images. `Tycho-2`_ stars have ``brightstarinblob`` set (see the `catalogs`_ page) and all other sources that share a blob with the star are fit as point sources.
+Gaia stars are forced to remain stars (galaxy models are never considered as an option for such sources) but their fluxes are extracted from the Legacy Surveys images.

-The reasoning behind this choice is that `Tycho-2`_ stars, at 12th magnitude and brighter, have large halos that are not include in our model choices and are best fit by misleading (and computationally expensive) diffuse galaxy models.
+Starting with DR8, many different "foreground" sources are treated in a similar fashion to bright stars.
+These include bright (12th magnitude or brighter `Tycho-2`_) stars, medium-bright (XXX magnitude or brighter `Gaia Data Release 2`_ stars), globular clusters and large galaxies.
+The provenance of these foreground sources is detailed on the `external catalogs page`_.
+The foreground sources consist of pre-defined geometrical masks (which are elliptical for galaxies).
+These mask regions are ignored in the local-sky-fitting calibration code and within the mask regions for bright stars, globular clusters and large galaxies, sources are forced to be ``TYPE=PSF`` (except for the large galaxies themselves).
+Within all of the mask regions, a constant sky level is fit in the mask blob for each exposure; this appears to preferentially classify sources as ``TYPE=PSF`` around Gaia stars.
+Sources within a mask region have ``BRIGHTBLOB`` set (see the `DR8 bitmasks page`_) The reasoning behind treating bright foreground sources as special cases is that many of them have large halos or include diffuse light that is not include in our model choices.
+Such sources are typically best fit by misleading (and computationally expensive) diffuse galaxy models.

+.. _`DR8 bitmasks page`: ../bitmasks
+.. _`external catalogs page`: ../external
 .. _`catalogs`: ../catalogs
 .. _`Tycho-2`: https://heasarc.nasa.gov/W3Browse/all/tycho2.html